 - Positive pay: Match presented checks to previously authorized checks to quickly verify authenticity.

 - Stop pay: Cancel payment on any number of suspicious checks at once.

 - Multi-factor authentication: Require multiple log-in steps, including username, password and registered token or security question.

-- Dual control: Bank Midwest requires dual control for all ACH and wire transactions as a added security precaution.
+- Dual control: Bank Midwest offers dual control for all ACH and wire transactions as an added security precaution.

 - Permission-based access: Decide exactly what data privileges each employee with access to banking services has.